Standard Terms of Business

 Where payment of invoices are made by credit card we reserve the right to make an additional charge, based on the value of the transaction, which will be added to the credit card payment.

 Payment of our fees should only be made to the bank account detailed on our fee notes and statements.

 Rights to cancel

-If we have not met with you, see the Consumer Contracts (Information, Cancellation and additional Charges ) Regulations 2013.
-This means you have the right to cancel your instructions with us within 14 days of being given notice of your right to cancel, without giving any reason.
+If we have not met with you, the consumer Protection (Distance Selling) Regulations 2000 will apply to your matter.
+This means that you have the right to cancel your instructions with us within 7 working days of receiving these terms and conditions.
 You can cancel your instructions by contacting us by post, fax or email.

-In the event there is urgent work to be undertaken in your matter it will be done immediately with your consent.
-You still have 14 days in which to cancel your instructions if you so wish.
-However, you will be liable to pay the cost of any work we have undertaken.
+In the event there is urgent work to be done in your matter it will be undertaken immediately in accordance with your instructions.
+You will still have 7 working days within which to cancel your instructions if you wish, however any work which has been undertaken up to that point, will be charged.

 We may, from time to time, hold money on your behalf.
 Such money will be held in trust in a client bank account, which is segregated from the Company's funds.
 The account will be operated, and all funds dealt with, in accordance with the Clients' Money Regulations issued by the Institute of Chartered Accountants in England and Wales.

 In order to avoid an excessive amount of administration, interest will only be paid to you where the amount of interest that would be earned on the balances held on your behalf in any calendar year exceeds £10000.